Kolclo/Artifacts-MMO-Client/README.md

 ### Actions
 Add support for more actions using APIs
 - [ ] Display cooldown for actions on screen
+- [ ] Move control ability to mapper instead of it's own window

 #### Movement
 - [ ] Movement